 You would be surprised how many times I've been asked...
 "Is the John Lennon Wall open?"

 So, to clarify, the John Lennon Wall is outside on a public street.
-It's free to see any time of the day or night, for free.
+It's free to see any time of the day or night.

 In the grind of visiting Prague, places like the Czech Museum of Music are extremely refreshing - for two awesome reasons.